cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 - If the frequency of `HaveTx` messages is too high, nodes will have too many routes cut.

--  While we did not observe any single node missing out on transactions when the lowering the target reduncancy event to `0.1`, we do not advise users to do this without a strong justification and testing.
+-  We have performed some tests with a target redundancy of `0.1`.
+While we did not observe any single node missing out on transactions, we have not thoroughly tested this, in particular in the presence of perturbations (nodes going down) or heavy load.
+We thus do not advise to lower this parameter without thorough testing.

 - In networks that have slow connections between nodes (latencies bigger than 500ms), it is recommended to increase `config.dog_adjust_interval` to a higher value, at least as high as the maximum round-trip time (RTT) in the network.